dgoffredo/dgoffredo.github.io/content/channels.md

    reading a pipe, threads could block each other acquiring a lock on each others' mutexes.
 The trick to avoiding this is always lock the mutexes in the same order.
-In particular, this means that if a thread's mutex comes _before_ the mutex of the thread it is trying to visit, it must first _unlock_ its mutex, the re-lock, and only then acquire a lock on the other mutex.
-The tiny gap left between the unlock and re-lock prevents the deadlock.
+In particular, this means that if a thread's mutex comes _after_ the mutex of the thread it is trying to visit, it must first _unlock_ its mutex, then acquire a lock on the other mutex, and then re-lock its mutex.
+The initial unlocking of the thread's mutex prevents the deadlock.

    Once a visiting thread has acquired the two locks, it examines the